Brat Pack (comics): Plot

-The series opens with the villainous Dr. Blasphemy calling in to a radio show where the local residents of Slumburg, Pennsylvania (the setting of the story) are venting about their dislike for a teenage superhero sidekick.
-Chippy (the pink leather-clad sidekick of the gay superhero Midnight Mink) is widely reviled, which leads to Dr. Blasphemy challenging the host of the radio program to hold a call-in radio poll: if a majority votes for Chippy and his fellow superhero sidekicks to die, then Dr. Blasphemy will carry out the will of the people and murder them.
-Most of the general public call in to vote for the murder of the sidekicks, unaware of the result of their action.
+The residents of Slumburg, Pennsylvania are venting about their dislike for Chippy, the pink leather-clad sidekick of the gay superhero Midnight Mink.
+Dr. Blasphemy challenges the host of a local radio program to hold a call-in radio poll: if a majority votes for Chippy and his fellow superhero sidekicks to die, then Dr. Blasphemy will carry out the will of the people and murder them.
+Most of the general public call in to vote for the murder of the sidekicks.

-While Blasphemy is holding court on the radio waves, Chippy is meeting with a local priest with whom he talks about the cruelty of the adult heroes that he and his friends work for.
+Meanwhile, Chippy talks with a local priest about the cruelty of the heroes that he and his friends work for.
 Leaving the confessional chamber, a young altar boy named Cody notices the teen hero leave and realizes that his priest knows the heroes.

-That evening, Chippy meets up with his fellow sidekicks (Kid Vicious, Luna, and Wild Boy), all of whom take turns bullying the young hero.
-Their torment of Chippy is interrupted by the arrival of Dr. Blasphemy; as he taunts the heroes, there is a sudden explosion, killing three of the heroes and horribly disfiguring Chippy (who is protected by an accelerated healing power given to him by Midnight Mink).
-Horribly maimed, Chippy opts to go into hiding.
+That evening, a sudden explosion kills three of the sidekicks and horribly disfigures Chippy.
+Horribly maimed, Chippy goes into hiding.

-Midnight Mink; the racist Judge Jury; the misandrist Moon Mistress; and the drug addict King Rad meet to discuss the deaths of their sidekicks.
-The four heroes (known collectively as Black October) have licensed their images to various corporations for profit; however, their contracts state that they must have teen sidekicks.
-They confront Father Dunn, ordering him to procure four youths from the local community for the four to take on as the new Chippy, Luna, Kid Vicious, and Wild Boy.
-After they leave, Cody (having heard everything) appears and offers himself as the new Chippy.
+The four heroes whose sidekicks were killed, known collectively as Black October, have licensed their images to various corporations for profit; however, their contracts state that they must have teen sidekicks.
+They order Father Dunn to find replacement sidekicks.
+Cody offers himself as the new Chippy.

-The series then focuses on the new Luna, Wild Boy, and Kid Vicious, as well as Cody's transition into becoming a superhero.

-Luna II is a spoiled, yet sweet teenage girl named Shannon who dumps her boyfriend to be Luna and dotes on her single father.
-Moon Maiden murders her father and arranges to adopt her.

-Kid Vicious II is a lonely rich kid named Beau raised by a mostly absent widow.
-Beau spends his time alone.
-When encharged with the task to be Kid Vicious, he stocks up on books about Nazism and racism to appease Judge Jury.
-Judge Jury murders Beau's mother and frames her boyfriend for the crime, then tortures Kid Vicious (to break him mentally) while pumping him full of steroids and other drugs that cause him to become violent and aggressive.